gregwebs/err2/README.md

 The package accomplishes error handling internally by using `panic/recovery`, which is less than ideal.
 However, it works out well because:

-* benchmarks show that when there is no error, overhead is minimal
+* benchmarks show that when there is no error the overhead is non-existant
 * it helps with properly handling panics

 In general code should not pass errors in performance sensitive paths.
 Normally if it does (for example APIs that use `EOF` as an error), the API is not well designed.